MeatiusMax/CSC172-AssociationMining-Corpuz-/README.md

 ## Introduction
 ### Problem Statement
 Music streaming platforms like spotify shape how millions of users discover and listen to music.
 With over 120000 music uploaded every single day, only some ever make to popular mainstream music.
-The vast mahority of small music artists from all around the world often struggle to make it to the top.
+The vast majority of small music artists from all around the world often struggle to make it to the top.
 But it begs the question, What does these mainstream, popular music have that makes them popular?.
-This project addresses this gap by applying ARM to uncover hidden, data-driven patterns in spotify features and metadata that occurs with popularity.
+This project addresses this gap by applying ARM to uncover hidden, data-driven patterns in spotify features that occurs with popularity.
 By identifying such patters, this aims to provide insights that can help artists make creative decisions and improve their chances at making it to the mainstream music.

 ### Objectives
 - [Objective 1: Convert Spotify features into usable and meaningful categorical bins]